Azure/hpcpack/Scripts/Kubernetes-Integration.md

 ```

 ## Limitations
-1. These scripts only works for Ubuntu distributions.
+1. These scripts only work for Ubuntu distributions.
 Other distributions are not supported at this time.
 2. `KubernetsWrapper` only monitors `job`.
 Other resouce types are not supported at this time.
+3. As stated in the [kubespray documentation](https://kubespray.io/#/?id=requirements), the master node should have at least 1500 MB of memory and worker nodes should have at least 1024 MB of memory.